 The lodge is unique in its style and design and has as its centre piece a huge ancient Camelthorn tree.
 On the edge of the Ngamo Plain, and strategically placed to explore the remote and unspoilt south eastern portion of the park, Camelthorn offers a spectacular wilderness experience.

-Enjoy alfresco dining under our ancient Camelthorn tree, savour your morning coffee in front of a roaring fire, track herds of elephant by foot, and enjoy close up photography from inside our look-up blind.
-This flagship lodge ticks all the boxes for your authentic African safari experience.
+Enjoy alfresco, savour morning coffee in front of a roaring fire, track herds of elephant on foot, local village visits and school tours as well as enjoying close up photography from inside the lodge’s underground look up blind.
+Guests can also take part in the ‘Pump Run’, that involves checking the eight waterholes in Hwange that are operated by Camelthorn Lodge.
+This flagship lodge ticks all the boxes for an authentic African safari experience.

 8 forest villas: 82 m sq flat roof with stone walls

 • Outdoor maisonette with hammocks – ideal for a siesta or a night ‘under the stars’.
 Accessed via a spiral stairway

 • Large bedroom and lounge area with large sliding glass doors and overhead fans and fireplace

 • Room configuration – one king bed or twin double beds

 • En-suite bathroom with bath in front of a picture window, shower, basin and toilet